Moss: Dwarf males

 Having the males growing as dwarfs on the female is expected to increase the fertilization efficiency by minimizing the distance between male and female reproductive organs.
 Accordingly, it has been observed that fertilization frequency is positively associated with the presence of dwarf males in several phyllodioicous species.

-Dwarf males occur in several unrelated lineages and is showing to be more common than previously thought.
+Dwarf males occur in several unrelated lineages and may be more common than previously thought.
 For example, it is estimated that between one quarter and half of all dioicous pleurocarps have dwarf males.

 DNA repair

-The moss Physcomitrella patens has been used as a model organism to study how plants repair damage to their DNA, especially the repair mechanism known as homologous recombination.
+The moss Physcomitrium patens has been used as a model organism to study how plants repair damage to their DNA, especially the repair mechanism known as homologous recombination.
 If the plant cannot repair DNA damage, e.g., double-strand breaks, in their somatic cells, the cells can lose normal functions or die.
 If this occurs during meiosis (part of sexual reproduction), they could become infertile.
 The genome of P. patens has been sequenced, which has allowed several genes involved in DNA repair to be identified.
 P. patens mutants that are defective in key steps of homologous recombination have been used to work out how the repair mechanism functions in plants.
 For example, a study of P. patens mutants defective in RpRAD51, a gene that encodes a protein at the core of the recombinational repair reaction, indicated that homologous recombination is essential for repairing DNA double-strand breaks in this plant.
 Similarly, studies of mutants defective in Ppmre11 or Pprad50 (that encode key proteins of the MRN complex, the principal sensor of DNA double-strand breaks) showed that these genes are necessary for repair of DNA damage as well as for normal growth and development.